Orthopedic Shoulder Surgery in Kansas City, MO

 If you are experiencing pain while lifting your arm above your head, you might be experiencing a rotator cuff injury.
 The rotator cuff is made up of muscles and tendons and holds the shoulder joint together, allowing you to lift your arm overhead.

 Several conditions can cause shoulder, arm and elbow joint pain and disability, such as arthritis and severe fractures.
 If nonsurgical treatments like medications and activity changes are no longer relieving your pain, you may want to consider joint replacement surgery in which the damaged parts of the joint are removed and replaced.
 Although shoulder joint replacement is less common than knee and hip replacement, it is just as successful in relieving joint pain.
 At Orthopedic Health of Kansas City, we specialize in reverse total shoulder replacement, shoulder joint replacement and total elbow replacement.
 Joint replacement surgery is a safe and effective procedure to relieve pain and help you resume everyday activities.

-Orthopedic Shoulder Doctors
+Top Orthopedic Shoulder Doctors in Kansas City

 If you have any of the symptoms mentioned above, please contact Orthopedic Health of Kansas City and make an appointment with one of our Kansas City shoulder specialists.
 They will perform a complete examination, diagnosing and ultimately treating any problem involving muscles, ligaments, tendons, bones, and joints.
 From simple physical therapy to complicated surgery, you’re in good hands with Orthopedic Health of Kansas City and we will do what it takes to get you active again.